 You should apply to law schools electronically right from your LSAC.org account (to US member law schools only).
 Schools will then request your Credential Assembly Service law school report from LSAC.
 Be sure your LSAC application information is correct.
 If there are mistakes, correct them as soon as possible!

 Your application form will generally be that which you submit via your LSAC account.
 However, each law school may require other information regarding letters of recommendation, resumes or personal statements.
 Read each list of requirements thoroughly before you begin to submit materials.
-Consult the law school, Career Services or a professor if you have any questions.
+Consult the law school, the Center for Career & Professional Development or a professor if you have any questions.
 Schools request different items, which range from postcards or labels, to second and third essays.
 Applications should be sent as early in the application season as possible.

 Early Decision/Early Admission.
 Several schools have early decision or early admission programs.
 Some schools will not have applications until late September or early October.
-Applications are not available in Career Services because law schools prefer to know which students are interested in their school.
-After obtaining all of the applications, keep good records on application deadlines and procedures.
-You must also keep a photocopy of each completed application.
+Keep good records on application deadlines and procedures.
+Keep a copy of each completed application.
 When you take the bar exam during your first year of law school, you are required to submit a copy of the application to the bar examiners.

 To Which Law Schools Should You Apply?